 He went into the bathroom, quietly, barefoot.
 He stood in front of the mirror and pressed his hands against the glass.
 He could barely distinguish the black mass in front of his face.
 He rested his forehead on the glass and closed his eyes, then opened them again.
 The itching sensation faded as the glass grew warmer against the skin of his face.
 He wondered why these things happen, why everything had to be so terrible.
 Or was he exaggerating?
 There was some justification for starting over, reasoning things out, but just thinking about it made him feel a heavy stone of hatred in his plexus, cold, growing colder.
 That was her fault too; his hatred had contributed to his domestication.

 The light came on.
 Not in the bathroom but in the rest of the house and in the windows across the street.
-He heard a rumbling which might have been an expression of joy or indignation, and now he could make out the sound of TVs and radios.
+He heard a rumbling that might have been an expression of joy or indignation, and now he could make out the sound of TVs and radios.
 He thought: the moment of reflection is over, life goes on.
 But he didn't move.
-There was just enough light from the window and the living room to make out the objects on the shelf: the cup with two toothbrushes, his shaving lotion, her perfume bottles.
+There was just enough light from the window to make out the objects on the shelf: the cup with the two toothbrushes, his shaving lotion, her perfume bottles.

 He took two steps back and looked toward the window.
 But then he stopped, frozen.
 The bathtub was full of water and she was lying there.
 She was naked, her eyes were closed, and her forehead was dotted with condensation.
 Her wet hair was combed back and dangled over the side of the tub, suspended in the air and dripping water.